isaacwilson1811/project_userman_db/README.md

 ## Step 4.
 > ### Navigate to http://localhost:3000 in your web browser.
 > ### Test out the features of the app.
+> ## click edit on any user to see the unique user id.

 ## Step 5.
 > ### When you are done testing...
 Run this cleanup script to drop the database.